ivanvykopal/Error-detection-system/README.md

 ## Installation

-<p align="justify">The latest version of the system is in **the latest release**.
-To use the system, you need to download the Error_detection_system.zip file from the latest release and extract the contents of this zip file.</p>
+The latest version of the system is in **the latest release**.
+To use the system, you need to download the Error_detection_system.zip file from the latest release and extract the contents of this zip file.

 <p align="justify">After unzipping the zip file, you will see 2 folders in the working directory and a JAR file that is used to run the system.</p>